 Difference Between Low-Code Vs No-Code Test Automation

-Category Low-Code No-Code
+Category | Low-Code | No-Code |

-No code is specially designed for business executives and no knowledge of coding is required for them to learn no code.
+Coding Knowledge | Low code is intended for developers and a little coding is required to utilize them.
+Low code platform offers a method for automating things quicker, however just for individuals that have unmistakable coding skills. | No code is specially designed for business executives and no knowledge of coding is required for them to learn no code. |

-Automation Low code still continues to depend on some coding to design automated processes.
-No code platforms allow the end user to dictate the design of the automation process with simple drag-and-drop manipulation.
+Automation | Low code still continues to depend on some coding to design automated processes. | No code platforms allow the end user to dictate the design of the automation process with simple drag-and-drop manipulation. |

-Developer Dependency Low code allows users to control automation to a point.
-Thus, sooner or later, a specialized individual or developer has to step in to complete the automation project.
-No code platforms give the user complete freedom as they do not need technical knowledge to operate the platform.
+Developer Dependency | Low code allows users to control automation to a point.
+Thus, sooner or later, a specialized individual or developer has to step in to complete the automation project. | No code platforms give the user complete freedom as they do not need technical knowledge to operate the platform. |